+There are many fulvic and humic acid benefits.
 Both fulvic acid and humic acid remain relatively niche health supplements and have yet to make it into the eyes of the mainstream.
 However, they are truly incredible compounds that have a range of potential benefits for human health.

 It is much more common to find a fulvic acid supplement than a humic acid supplement, and usually, these supplements are combined with minerals as well.
 However, some fulvic humic acid supplements are available that combine the two acids.